Shopify and WooCommerce are two of the leading and most popular eCommerce platforms in the world.

 WooCommerce once again does not come with PCI-DSS compliance automatically.
-In order to ensure that your WooCommerce online store is ready to accept payments via bank cards, you need to choose a trusted hosting provider who promotes PCI-DSS compliance and follow the steps provided by the WooCommerce platform here.
+In order to ensure that your WooCommerce online store is ready to accept payments via bank cards, you need to choose a trusted hosting provider who promotes PCI-DSS compliance and follows the steps provided by WooCommerce platform here.

 WooCommerce vs Shopify – Security: The Verdict